carsontang/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### 1. An appropriate model architecture has been employed

 My model is based on the Comma.ai model for autonomous vehicles.
 The model includes ELU layers to introduce nonlinearity.
-The data is normalized in the model using a Keras lambda layer in the custom `loader` module.
+The data is normalized in the model using a Keras lambda layer.

 ### 2. Attempts to reduce overfitting in the model